Idunn Mons: Structure

 The volcano rises above the flat highlands of Imdr Regio, an igneous province, to a height of 2.5 km, and is approximately 250 km in diameter.
 It rises approximately 3.6 km above the mean planetary radius.
 Lava flows originating from the volcano have traveled in all directions, reaching as far as 550 km.
 The Olapa Chasma, a 1,300-km-long rift system, crosses the volcano in a northwest–southeast direction.

 The volcano features a 45-km-wide, flat-topped summit at its center.
 A cluster of overlapping calderas between 14 and 17 km in diameter is centered at the summit.
-To the northeast of the caldera cluster is a done-shaped feature.
+To the northeast of the caldera cluster is a dome-shaped feature.
 The flat-topped summit may be explained by flank collapses due to tectonic instability as it is situated within the Olapa Chasma rift.
 These flank collapses altered the topography of the volcano.
 Young summit lava flows began to cover the affected ares, eventually burying the collapse area in new flows that reconstructed the flank.